-High speed and low latency are critical requirements for daily connectivity and transit services can be extremely expensive.
-Leveraging regional and Internet2 Cloud Connect infrastructure, Merit can provide direct Layer 3 peering and multiple points-of-presence to the community, linking membership to content providers like Amazon Direct Connect, Google Cloud Interconnect and Microsoft Azure ExpressRoute, all with little to no additional fees.
+High speed and low latency are critical requirements for daily connectivity, and transit services can be extremely expensive.
+Leveraging Merit infrastructure and the Internet2 Cloud Connect platform, Merit can provide direct Layer 3 peering and caching with multiple points-of-presence to the community.
+This benefit is automatically included in Merit Internet, requiring no additional steps from our membership.

-Peering is a process by which two Internet networks connect and exchange traffic freely for mutual benefit.
+Peering is a process by which two internet networks connect and exchange traffic freely for mutual benefit.
 Using two types of peering, public or private, traffic can be networked directly between each organizations’ members instead of having to pay a third party to do it for them.
-Public peering is done through an Internet exchange using an ethernet switch (or switches) in a colocation facility in which all the networks peering in the facility connect.
+Public peering is done through an internet exchange using an ethernet switch (or switches) in a colocation facility in which all the networks peering in the facility connect.
 Private peering is when two networks put routers in the same building, but run a direct cable between them rather than connecting via the exchange point switch.

-At no additional fee, Merit Members can take advantage of Layer 3 Merit Peering/Caching and Internet2 Peer Exchange (I2PX) with a typical capacity of 10 Gbps or more (I2PX is across the national Internet2 network).
+At no additional fee, Merit Members adopting Merit Internet Service can take advantage of Layer 3 Merit Peering/Caching and Internet2 Peer Exchange (I2PX) with a typical capacity of 10 Gbps or more (I2PX is across the national Internet2 network).
 These peering options are designed for high performance cloud activities requiring high speed, low latency, and low jitter – including cloud compute, communications (voice/video), research, and esports.
 Internet2 Peer Exchange also includes the use of the community’s existing 3 Tbps of peering capabilities to the major cloud providers for access to cloud SaaS services (e.g., Zoom or Office 365).